What Is BGP? A Developer-Friendly Guide to Internet Routing

 BGP relies on TCP (Transmission Control Protocol) to establish reliable connections between peers on TCP port 179.
 Once a session is established, routers exchange routing information and use it to update their internal BGP routing tables.

-The protocol uses several key message types to manage this process:
+The protocol uses several key message types:

 Route Selection and Policies